Full quantum theory of nonequilibrium phonon condensation and phase transition: Statistics and fluctuations

 \section{Statistics and fluctuations}

-To study the statistics and the fluctuations of the phonon condensate, we will only assume the decorrelation between the condensate state $n_0$ and total phonon number $N$, $\langle n_0 N_T\rangle\simeq N_T\langle n_0\rangle$, rather than the decorrelation approximation $\langle n_i n_j\rangle\simeq \langle n_i\rangle\langle n_j\rangle$ as used in Fr\"ohlich's original work.
-This is due to the fact that the total phonon number $N$ is solely dictated by pumping and dissipation (one phonon processes), instead of the nonlinear two-phonon process.
-We proceed by defining the density matrix for the mode $\omega_0$
+To study the statistics and the fluctuations of the phonon condensate, we will only assume the decorrelation between the condensate state $n_0$ and total phonon number $\langle N\rangle$, $\langle n_0 N\rangle\simeq \langle N\rangle\langle n_0\rangle$, rather than the decorrelation approximation $\langle n_i n_j\rangle\simeq \langle n_i\rangle\langle n_j\rangle$ as used in Fr\"ohlich's original work.
+This approximation is due to the fact that the total phonon number $\langle N\rangle$ is solely dictated by pumping and dissipation (one phonon processes) instead of the nonlinear two-phonon process which correlates individual modes.
+Besides, the total phonon number is a large number with low relative fluctuations compared with each individual mode.
+We proceed by defining the further reduced density matrix of the condensate at the mode $\omega_0$:

 Restrained only to the lowest vibrational state, Eq.~\eqref{sm:rhondot} gives

 Using the smooth spectrum approximation,

 one has the following equations